 Hyperextension of the knee, or if you want the scientific name Genu Recurvatum is when your knee is pushed past its normal range of motion from a straightened position.
 Knee hyperextension can cause serious damage and injury to the anterior cruciate ligament (ACL) or posterior cruciate ligament (PCL) and cartilage.

 Expert physiotherapist, Jane Johnson gives her insight into treating and how to avoid knee hyperextension.

-The book Jane refers to in this video is Postural Correction and she has pulled the information out from page 144 from the book.[bctt tweet=”Knee hyperextension can cause serious damage and injury.
+The book Jane refers to in this video is Postural Correction.
+Jane is directly refering to contents found on page 144.[bctt tweet=”Knee hyperextension can cause serious damage and injury.
 Here are some simple techniques to help treat your clients.” username=”humankineticseu”]

 Consequences of knee hyperextension

 Adults who stand in knee hyperextension may have pain in the popliteal space (Kendall et al. 1993) and patellofemoral pain.
 People with hypermobility have laxity in knee ligaments and stand in the genu recurvatum posture.
 The knee is the most painful joint in people with knee hypermobility and patellofemoral pain syndrome is a common problem (Tinkle 2008).